jakopy/Instagram-Scrape-Project/README.md

 =========
-Mission Statement
+Overview
 =========

-This project is filled with experiements to create scrapers to find market place influencers inside of instagram
+This project is to create a instagram scraper and any tool to assist companies interested in finding market place influencers on instagram.

 ==========
 What's Inside